In this article Show

 Final Fantasy XIV separates itself further from the main series as it’s an MMORPG and can be played by anyone who is into the genre.

-9. War Thunder
+20. War Thunder

 War Thunder is a free-to-play game that focuses on vehicular combat, which means that players are able to face off against each other with the use of tanks, fighter jets, submarines, armored vehicles, and more.
 What makes the game even cooler is the fact that the vehicles are designed based on the early 20th-century era of war.

-Since this game has a lot of flying, you can’t truly experience flight simulation unless you have something like a keyboard and mouse – if not an actual gear.
+Since this game has a lot of flying, you can’t truly experience flight simulation unless you have something like a keyboard and mouse – if not actual gear.

-10. DC Universe Online
+21. DC Universe Online

 The DC Universe needs no introduction as it’s a household name that every child, adult, and elder knows.
 With so many amazing characters and stories to tell, it’s only natural that it can be turned into an MMO – and so it did.

-11. Call Of Duty: Modern Warfare
+23. Call Of Duty: Modern Warfare

 Call of Duty: Modern Warfare is what many consider to be a return to form for the franchise as it dropped futuristic gimmicks and went back to rediscover what it means to deliver a compellingly entertaining single-player campaign.